june111/wallet-web/README.md

 ## Introduction

-A web version of the HD (Hierarchical Deterministic) wallet demo
+A web version of the HD (Hierarchical Deterministic) wallet.
+You can back up or import your wallet with mnemonics, private keys, keystores.
+It can also be used to transfer and receipt on account.

 Live version available at [http://blog.junezhu.top/wallet-web/](http://blog.junezhu.top/wallet-web/)